Secretchronicles/main-website/content/en/news/2016-04-10-results-of-the-2nd-gd.md

 hit a player receives, but there have not been further decisions on when exactly this shall happen then instead.

-Regarding deathly pits, we found that using the Rayman-style progress system, we are able to keep death pits, since they will simply have the effect of setting the player’s HP to 0, which means resetting him to the last check point.
+The Rayman-style progress system was found to be a good balance between not having deathly pits at all, and having too many of them as part of tricky jump sections which may cause frustration on the player’s side.
+This way, we are able to keep deathly pits, since they will simply have the effect of setting the player’s HP to 0, which means resetting him to the last check point.
 The discussion about level designers who need to place respawn points for abysses is thus obsolete now.

 CEGUI vs. SFGUI
 ---------------